IV Sedation, Sleep Dentistry

 Sleep Through your Next Dental Procedure with IV Sedation

 Many patients put off going to the dentist due to anxiety of dental treatments and surgery.

-Using IV Sedation, Dr. Damon is able to eliminate the reality of the dental procedure from your perception, allowing you to feel relaxed, have anxiety relief, not remember anything about your procedure.
-A IV simply allows a direct line for Dr. Damon to administer your medications in a highly controllable way.
-This allows for “titration” of your medication dose to your particular needs and your particular physiology.
-Oral Sedation, is not as predictable and does not have the ability to be “titrated”.
-There are many patients that specifically ask for IV because “Oral” did not work for the patient.
+With IV Sedation, Dr. Damon is eliminates the reality of the dental procedure from your perception, allowing you to feel relaxed, have anxiety relief, and not remember anything from your procedure.
+A IV allows a direct line for Dr. Damon to administer your medications in a highly controllable way.
+This allows for titration of your medication dose to your particular needs and your particular physiology.
+Oral Sedation is not as predictable and does not have the ability to be titrated.
+Many patients specifically ask for IV if Oral did not work well in the past.

 How Does IV Sedation Work?

 With IV Sedation, you will feel great, relaxed, and sleepy and not remember the details of the procedure.
 Although patients may feel that they were unconscious during treatment, they are still be able to respond to requests from our staff during the procedure.